jeanyvesbrisset/minute_me_qm/README.md

 Features:

-- Recording of audio
+- Recording of audio (meeting, interviews... for example)
-- Transcription of those audio files
+- Written transcription of those audio files

 The back-end infrastructure was made on AWS, serverless.